Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ![Supernova](./Images/Supernova.jpg)
 </div>

-* Ships may not stop inside a Supernova.
+* Ships may not end their movement in a Supernova.
-* Ships may not move through a Supernova.
+* Ships may not enter and leave a Supernova in the same move.

 #### Gravity Rift <a name="GravityRift"></a>
-> Change from base SA: Modified the wording of the first Gravity Rift effect so that:
-> 1 It costs less movement to go through, instead of saying ships moving through gain movement.
-Effects that give movement to ships because they are moving in some ways are bad because they create causality issues: the ship can move (has enough movement) only if it moves (to get the bonus movement).
+> Change from base SA: Modified the wording of the first Gravity Rift effect to say it costs less movement to go through, instead of saying ships moving through it gain movement.
+Effects that give movement to ships while they are moving are bad because they create causality issues: the ship can move (has enough movement) only if it is already moving (to get the bonus movement), which it can only do if it has enough movement...
-> 2 It works when using wormholes inside the Gravity Rift.

 <div>

 ![GravityRift](./Images/GravityRift.jpg)
 </div>

-* Moving through a Gravity Rift costs 1 movement instead of 2, unless leaving through the border directly opposite to the one entered.
+* Moving through a Gravity Rift costs 1 movement instead of 2, unless leaving through the border at the opposite side of the one entered.
 * Roll one die for each ship moving through a Gravity Rift.
 On a roll of 1,2 or 3, the ship ends its move in it, and the System becomes activated (from reinforcement).
 If enemy ships are present in the System, the ship is destroyed instead.
 * Ships in a Gravity Rift do not block enemy movement through the System.